 What is a modern logo?

 A modern logo is considered to embrace characteristics of the modern movement, and can benefit businesses looking for a less complex, timeless design.
-Immune to the ebb and flow of logo design trends, the ideas of modernism are still very much alive, and continue to impact the world of design and branding.
+Immune to the ebb and flow of logo design trends, the ideas of modernism are still very much alive and continue to impact the world of design and branding.
 Across industries of all sizes, we see logos every day whose success can be attributed to their modern qualities.

-7 traits of modern logos
+7 elements of modern logos

 Let’s go over the distinct qualities that make a modern logo and look at some well-known examples.
-If you’re deciding how to design a logo for your own brand or business, including tech logos, band logos, and real estate logos, you might find that this style fits in with your overall brand identity.
+If you’re deciding how to design a logo for your own brand or business, including tech logos, band logos and real estate logos, you might find that this style fits in with your overall brand identity.
 Keep in mind that modern features like these can be applied to diverse types of logos:

 01. Sans serif typeface